Sound-Studios/social.faysi/README.md

-# rplstream
+# FAYSiSocial
 This is a Project from Sound-Studios
-You can upload Pictures,Videos,Audio,Script
+You can upload Pictures,Videos & Audios
 This website is in an OP(Open Alpha)<br><br>